Updated 4 August 2020

 - priority slots for supermarket deliveries if you previously registered for free food parcels.

-Tell us about your experience of care while shielding
+Tell us about your experiences of NHS and social care services,

 Will there be changes to the support I receive?